Health Insurance Open Enrollment:

 In addition to your work situation, your family structure and lifestyle also have an impact on your health insurance needs.
 Find the right fit for you.

-- Young Singles: If you’re a recent college graduate entering the workforce, this is likely the first time you’re making your own health insurance decisions.
-You will have questions.
+- Young Singles: If you’re a recent college graduate and just entering the workforce, this is likely the first time you’re making your own health insurance decisions.
+Of course you have questions.
 What’s the difference between an HMO and a PPO?
 How long can you continue coverage on your parents’ health insurance policy?

 - Established Families: As your family matures, so do your health insurance needs.
 From maintenance drugs and braces to insurance for your college student, it’s important to know the facts.